GandhiCloudLab/envizi-travel-usecase/readme.md

 #### Monthly Data

-You can see the monthly data for this account.
+Monthly Data screen shows the monthlwise data for this account.

 It also shows the emission factor set mapped to the account.